igromanru/UE-SDK-Offsets-Updater/README.md

 ```cpp
 // :APlayerController:PlayerCameraManager:SoT_Engine_classes.hpp
 ```
-We want to have the offset from the property *PlayerCameraManager* in the class *APlayerController*.
+We want to get the offset from the property *PlayerCameraManager* in the class *APlayerController*.
 And the script should look for it in the file *SoT_Engine_classes.hpp*.

-Under the comment we need a static constexp int with this format:
+Under the comment we need a static constexp int with following format:
 ```
 static constexpr int (any property name) = 0x(anything);
 ```